-A Designer Confronts Memory, Pain, and Slavery in Charleston
+A Design Dilemma: How to Visualize the Trauma of Slavery

 I think there are ways to do it.
 There was a big Black Panther event celebrating their 50th anniversary at the Oakland museum, and we were trying to think of ways in which to talk about that within the setting.
 It was supposed to be a free museum when it first opened, but since Huey [Newton] was on trial they couldn’t open at first.
 They had to delay the opening for like two years because of that.
 And so it’s all there—we know the politics of Oakland is built on the Panthers.
 We had black leadership for 35 continuous years because of that.
 But no one really thinks about that.
 So how do we talk about that?
 We’re trying to have this conversation about how to remember.

-Right now one of the things that [my Berkeley class] is doing right now is planting trees—“Hope Trees for Oakland.”
+Right now one of the things that [my Berkeley class] is doing is planting trees—“Hope Trees for Oakland.”
 If we can somehow invoke that revolutionary past through this simple gesture, it would be really amazing.